AlgorithmCrackers/Interview-Questions/02_LinkedLists/README.md

 7. Implement a function to check if linkedlist is a palindrome. **[isPalindrome](isPalindrome)**
 8. Write a function to remove a single occurrence of an integer from a doubly linked list if it is present. **[doubleLinkDel](doubleLinkDel)**
 9. Delete the Node at a Particular Position in a Linked List. **[delAtPosition](delAtPosition)**
+10. Merge two sorted linked lists and return it as a new list.
+The new list should be made by splicing together the nodes of the first two lists. **[merge-two-sorted-lists](merge-two-sorted-lists)**

 > Questions 1 to 7 have been taken from [Cracking the Coding Interview](http://www.amazon.com/Cracking-Coding-Interview-6th-Edition/dp/0984782850)